Announcing our new format

 The Master of Science in Organizational Dynamics provides you with the foundational knowledge you need to understand and address complex organizational issues.
 Students may also take a deeper dive by taking courses in one of our concentrations.
 Throughout your studies, you will work with an academic advisor to help you create a curriculum suited precisely to your interests.

-As a Master of Science in Organizational Dynamics Programs student, you will complete 12 courses units (c.u.)* that balance core learning with individual exploration.
+As a Master of Science in Organizational Dynamics student, you will complete 12 courses units (c.u.)* that balance core learning with individual exploration.
 Your course of study includes the following elements:

 - Foundations (4 c.u.)